PayneWheat/php-router/README.md

 I used Xdebug for my code coverage reports, but any code coverage report generator that works with PHPUnit and your operating system should work.

 To run the tests, navigate to the root directory and run the following command:

-`phpunit --whitelist v2 --stderr --coverage-html report tests`
+`phpunit --whitelist api --stderr --coverage-html report tests`